 max-stale-ttlseconds, which also means that it’s ready to be removed from the cache as soon as the references, locks, and opportunity allow.
 This is analogous to spoiled yogurt that is inedible, but has not yet been thrown away.
 On servers that do not have

 stale-cache-enable yes;, all “expired” cache content is “ancient” (the yogurt’s “sell by” and “use by” dates are the same).

 Since we are discussing the design of serve-stale, Cathy Almond, our Support team lead, raised questions about interactions with rate-limiting under two scenarios.

 Scenario 1: This resolver is innocent and is sending only queries for “good” names, but because the authoritative server/zone is under attack, it is not reliable.
 If there are RRsets available, does BIND respond from stale cache instead of SERVFAIL or DROP?

 In this case, the revised implementation performs better than the prior implementation for almost all users.
 BIND sends any relevant answers from cache, but may not attempt to refresh the data if the server or zone is subject to fetch-limits.
 The fact that fetch-limits are active is a clear indication that there is a problem with getting answers for queries from these servers or from this zone.
-The first user who requests this data after the authority has become unavailable will be delayed and may not get an answer because of fetch-limits.
-We are considering a further tweak to exempt this user from fetch-limits.

 What's New from ISC